 Keir Starmer considers pledge to resign if police find he broke Covid laws

-The Labour leader was understood to be in talks on Monday, after pulling out of a scheduled event.

-Sir Keir Starmer is considering whether to commit to resigning if police find he broke coronavirus rules as he battles to regain the political initiative while pressuring Boris Johnson over his own fine.
+Sir Keir, however, is now considering the high-risk strategy of announcing that he would resign as Labour leader if the police conclude he has broken Covid rules for his involvement in the event.

+The party is yet to formally comment on the report, but a Labour source told The Independent there will be “some movement in the next few hours”, with a statement from Sir Keir likely to follow on Monday afternoon.

-The Labour leader was understood to be in talks on Monday about whether to announce the pledge, after pulling out of a scheduled event where he would have faced fresh questions.
+The Labour leader was understood to be in talks with close allies on Monday after pulling out a planned speech at the Institute for Government (IfG) on “meeting the challenges the country faces” ahead of the Queen’s Speech at the state opening of Parliament.

+The party earlier declined to explain why the appearance was cancelled, other than to say “plans change”.

+Sir Keir also cancelled his planned attendance at a memorial event for the former Conservative cabinet minister, James Brokenshire, on Monday morning.

 Mr Streeting told BBC Breakfast: “I have no idea why he cancelled the event and I certainly didn’t ask before I came on because I think it’s such a trivial issue.